AxaFrance/oidc-client/packages/context/README.md

 - Simple :
   - refresh_token and access_token are auto refreshed in background
-  - with the use of the Service Worker, you do not need to inject the access_token everywhere
+  - with the use of the Service Worker, you do not need to inject the access_token in every fetch, juste configure OidcTrustedDomains.js
 - No cookies problem : No silent signin mode inside in iframe
 - Secure :
   - with the use of Service Worker, your tokens are not accessible to the client (protect against XSRF attacks)